go101/immutable-value-proposal/README.md

 The problems this proposal tries to solve:
 1. no ways to declare package-level exported immutable non-basic values.
 1. no ways to declare read-only function parameters and results.
-1. many inefficiencies caused by lacking of true immutable and read-only values.
+1. many inefficiencies caused by lacking of immutable and read-only values.

-## The main points of this proposal
+Detailed rationales are listed in [another page](rationale.md).
+The rationales page also lists some solutions for the drawbacks mentioned by Russ.

 Basically, this proposal can be viewed as a combination of [issue#6386](https://github.com/golang/go/issues/6386)